-Rama Navami is one of the most important Hindu festivals which is celebrated on 15th April on Chaitra Navami also known as Chaitra Masa Suklapaksha Navami, 9th day of Chaitra month which falls on shukla paksha on Navami the end day of 9 days called Chaitra Navarathri on account of the birth of Lord Rama to King Dasharatha and Queen Kausalya in Ayodhya.
-This day is also marked as the Marriage ceremony of Rama and Sita.
-Rama, the 7th avatar of Vishnu, is one of the oldest avatars of Lord Vishnu having a human form.
+Rama Navami is one of the most important Hindu festivals which is celebrated in the month of April on Chaitra Navami also known as Chaitra Masa Suklapaksha Navami, 9th day of Chaitra month which falls on shukla paksha on Navami the end day of 9 days called Chaitra Navarathri on account of the birth of Lord Rama to King Dasharatha and Queen Kausalya in Ayodhya.
+This day is also marked as the Marriage Ceremony of Rama and Sita.
+Rama, the 7th Avatar of Vishnu, is one of the oldest avatars of Lord Vishnu having a human form.

 Vishnu himself born as Rama

 The list of Dashavatara varies across sects and regions.
 The standard list is: Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Krishna, Buddha and Kalki.
 Sometimes, Krishna replaces Vishnu as the source of all avatars and Balarama takes Krishna's place in the list.